 - Passwords are obstructed on the user's screen e.g web forms use the input type ‘password’

-- Passwords can only be reset by users of the same user level or above and a reset email is sent to the user with a secure token
+- Passwords can only be reset by users with the correct granular permission and a reset email is sent to the user with a secure token

 - Passwords can be set to be changed at the next login